aciccarello/ciccarello.me/caw.md

   }

   @media screen and (max-width: 32em) {
-    .caw-quiz__option {
+    .caw-quiz__options {
-      flex-basis: min(86vw, 20rem);
+      grid-auto-columns: min(86vw, 20rem);
     }
   }
 </style>

 Whenever I see a large, all-black bird, it's time for a classic birding game: Crow or No?
-I first saw [Kaeli Swift, Ph.D.](https://corvidresearch.blog/) (aka @corvidresearch) hosting this game online and giving great tips on how to ID different black birds.
+I first saw [Kaeli Swift, Ph.D.](https://corvidresearch.blog/) (aka [@corvidresearch](https://www.instagram.com/corvidresearch/)) hosting this game online and giving great tips on how to ID different black birds.
 Identifying these birds is a surprisingly hard challenge.
-Early on in my birding journey I was corrected by an ebird reviewer on a [photo I thought was a crow](https://macaulaylibrary.org/asset/198269661) but was actually a raven.
+Early on in my birding journey I was corrected by an eBird reviewer on a [photo I thought was a crow](https://macaulaylibrary.org/asset/198269661) but was actually a raven.

 With time it becomes easier to distinguish these birds.
-Here I'll give some tips to help you figure out if it is a crow or one of it's relatives.
+Here are some tips to help you figure out if it is a crow or one of its relatives.
 I'm focusing on birds in the United States, so these tips may not work for species in other regions.
 Some identifiers, like body proportions, can be hard to describe but you'll learn with repetition.
 One go-to feature may not be clear enough especially because age, molting patterns, and genetic mutation can cause some surprising variation.
-So it's helpful to combine multiple distinguishing features to help you determine the difference.
+So it is helpful to combine multiple distinguishing features when making an ID.

 ## Crow or No?
 Identify your local black bird

 {% removeindents %}

 <section class="caw-quiz" data-caw-quiz>
   <p>Pick one card for each question and this page will score how likely your bird is a crow, raven, or neither.
-You can turn on reference media to compare your bird with Macaulay Library examples while you play.</p>
+Each card includes reference media from the Macaulay Library to help guide you.</p>

   <form data-caw-form>
       <div data-caw-questions>